 2145.4.1 Duplicate records, papers and documents may be destroyed at any time without Board authorization, advice of the General Counsel, or copying to photographic or electronic media.

-2145.4.2 Originals of records, papers and documents more than two years old that were prepared or received in any manner other than pursuant to State or Federal statute may be destroyed without the necessity of copying to photographic or electronic media except for permanent records of the District as defined in this policy.
+2145.4.2 Originals of records, papers and documents more than two years old that were prepared or received in any manner other than pursuant to State or Federal statute may be destroyed without the necessity of copying to photographic or electronic media except for permanent records of the District, as defined in this policy.

 2145.4.3 In no instance shall records, papers or documents be destroyed where there is a continuing need for such records for such matters as pending litigation, special projects, etc.